bahgaat/cs61b/proj3/ReadMe.md

 # Bear Maps Project.
 # CS61B - Project 3.

-In this project, I have implemented the back end of a web server.
+In this project, I have implemented the back end of a web server bear maps, which is similar to Google maps.

 Details:
 - I have implemented the Rasterer class which renders map images given a user's requested area and level of zoom.